-The photographs were taken by a crested black macaque monkey who stole photographer David Slater's camera when he was travelling in Indonesia in 2011.
+The camera used by Naruto belonged to British nature photographer David Slater, who was travelling in Indonesia at the time.
 The animal reportedly pressed the shutter button several hundred times taking numerous photos including a handful of "selfies".

 What does David Slater say?

 The images have been uploaded to Wikimedia several times, and each time Slater has requested that they be taken down.
-In the past, the images have been removed, but this time Wikimedia "decided that the monkey itself actually owned the copyright because it was the one that pressed the shutter button," the Daily Telegraph reports.
+In the past, the images have been removed, but Wikimedia finally decided that the monkey itself owned the copyright because it was the one that pressed the shutter button.

 Slater argues that even though the monkey pressed the button, he had put a lot of effort into creating the circumstances in which the photograph could be taken.
 "Some of [Wikimedia's] editors think it should be put back up.
 I've told them it's not public domain, they've got no right to say that its public domain.
 A monkey pressed the button, but I did all the setting up".

 The Gloucestershire-based photographer says that he financed the trip and the camera equipment cost him a lot of money, so he is entitled to financial compensation when the images are used.
 He thinks the decision should be made by the courts not the publisher.

 Three other curious copyright cases